AqwamCreates/DataPredict/docs/Tutorials/CreatingTimeToLeavePredictionModel.md

 local timeToLeave = os.time() - initialJoinTime

+local wrappedTimeToLeave = {

+    {timeToLeave}

-local wrappedTimeToLeave = {{timeToLeave}} -- Need to wrap this as our models can only accept matrices.
+} -- Need to wrap this as our models can only accept matrices.

 local costArray = Regression:train(initialPlayerDataVector, wrappedTimeToLeave)